Sunburn: Tanning

 Suntans, which naturally develop in some individuals as a protective mechanism against the sun, are viewed by most in the Western world as desirable.
 Tanning has led to an increased exposure to UV radiation from both the natural sun and tanning lamps.
 Suntans can provide a modest sun protection factor (SPF) of 3, meaning that tanned skin would tolerate up to three times the UV exposure as pale skin.

 Sunburns associated with indoor tanning can be severe.
 The World Health Organization, American Academy of Dermatology, and the Skin Cancer Foundation have recommended avoiding artificial UV sources such as tanning beds.
 Suntans are not recommended as a form of sun protection.

 Ozone depletion

 In recent decades, the incidence and severity of sunburn have increased worldwide, partly because of chemical damage to the atmosphere's ozone layer.
 Between the 1970s and the 2000s, average stratospheric ozone decreased by approximately 4%, contributing an approximate 4% increase to the average UV intensity at the Earth's surface.
 Ozone depletion and the seasonal "ozone hole" have led to much larger changes in some locations, especially in the southern hemisphere.

 Medication

 The risk of sunburn can be increased by pharmaceutical products that sensitize users to UV radiation.
-Certain antibiotics, oral contraceptives, antidepressants, acne medications, and tranquillizers have this effect.
+Certain antibiotics, oral contraceptives, antidepressants, acne medications, Anticonvulsants, Antipsychotics and Mood stabilizers have this effect.